tori-nest/iganaq/README.md

     A3.2.
 If this line is not found, the su_command MUST default to 'su -c'.
     A3.3.
 If it is found, the su_command used MUST be whatever was specified.
     A3.4.
-Whatever su_command MUST be validated once for presence at the path provided or obtained from $PATH, executability and running 'true' with exit code 0.
+Whatever su_command MUST be validated once for presence at the path provided or obtained from $PATH and filesystem permission to execute

       A4.
 The 'command' is the first argument passed to the program.
       A5.
 The 'arguments' are all but the first argument passed to the program.